-Have you noticed your snake’s breathing isn’t normal?
-It’s common for a royal python to change the way it breathes in response to an external stimulus.
+Have you noticed your ball python’s breathing isn’t normal?
+It’s common for a ball python to change the way it breathes in response to external stimuli.
 There are many reasons why your ball python is taking deep breaths, so what is wrong with the respiratory health of your snake?
 Is it completely natural a cause for concern?

 Ball Python Breathing Noises

-Ball pythons can make various noises as they breathe.
-Sometimes that might be a sign that they’re ill, or it might not be anything at all.
+A ball python can make various noises when it breathes.
+Sometimes this might be a sign that it’s ill, or it might not be anything at all.
 You might hear the following sounds:

 - A faint whistling sound

 - Just breathing in and out, but more forcefully than usual

 - A sound that’s a little like a sigh